Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 >
 {: .callout}

 Now use `scp` to download the file.
-We need to add in our PEM file, like when we log in, and we'll also use the symbol `.` (this directory) to tell the command where to deposit the downloaded files.
+We need to add in our PEM file, like when we log in, and we'll also use the symbol `.` (this directory) to tell the `scp` command where to deposit the downloaded files.

 The command will look something like:
 ~~~